Koboye Latrine Project – Senegal

 This project is to construct 12 latrines in the village of Koboye.

-Each of the family will be required to dig the 1 m by 1 m hole for its latrine.
-Lining will not be required due to the soil composition.
+Each of the families will be required to dig the 1 m by 1 m hole for its latrine.
+The lining will not be required due to the soil composition.

 The masonry work will be split between two masons from Koboye.
 They will be responsible for the construction of the concrete tops.
 The platforms are built by placing a piece of woven bamboo over the hole, then applying some cement, adding rebar, and finally adding a layer of cement.

 Locally woven fencing made of bamboo will be used for privacy.
 Transportation for the materials will be provided by a local market truck.